JuanLara18/File-Translator/README.md

    - Check if `OPENAI_API_KEY.env` exists and contains your key
    - Verify the key is valid and not expired

-2. **"Cannot access Excel file"**
+2. **"Cannot access file"**
-   - Make sure the Excel file is not open in another program
+   - Make sure the file is not open in another program
    - Verify file path is correct

 3. **"Column not found"**
    - Confirm the column name matches exactly
-   - If using letter notation, ensure the column exists
+   - If using letter notation (Excel), ensure the column exists

+4. **"Stata metadata error"**
+   - Check if the Stata file version is compatible (Stata 13+)
+   - Ensure the file is not corrupted

 ## License